rthbound/fluffy-octo-spoon/README.md

     foreman start -f Procfile.dev

 Using Procfile.dev since we want to deploy to Heroku and we don't want it running this Procfile.

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...